Cognigy/Documentation/docs/en/docs/ai/nodes/basic/question.md

 | Extracted Entity      | CognigyScript | Examples of extracted entities.
 For example, `AB54EE`, `ABC443`, `49AB8K`.                                                                     |                                                                  |
 | Additional Validation | CognigyScript | User input must meet this extra validation criteria, in addition to the built-in field validation, for example, Email, to be considered valid. |

-Alternatively, you can add input examples in **Use JSON Editor** code field.
+Alternatively, you can add input examples in the **Use JSON Editor** code field.
 For example:

 ```json
 {